grpc/grpc-go/CONTRIBUTING.md

 - The grpc package should only depend on standard Go packages and a small number of exceptions. **If your contribution introduces new dependencies**, you will need a discussion with gRPC-Go maintainers.
-A Github action check will run on every PR, and will flag any transitive dependency changes from any public package.
+A GitHub action check will run on every PR, and will flag any transitive dependency changes from any public package.